asr/fotc/README.md

 * Modified version of Agda

    We have modified the development version of Agda in order to handle the new built-in ATP pragma.
+This version modified of Agda is required by the `agda2atp` program.

 * The `agda2atp` program